 MAN-MADE FOREST SIQUIJOR

 The Man-Made Forest in Siquijor is similar to the Bilar Man-Made Forest in Bohol, though on a smaller scale.
-A visit to this Siquijor tourist attraction is worthy of a quick stop for a photo during your adventures around Siquijor Island.
+A visit to this tourist attraction is worthy of a quick stop for a photo during your adventures around the island.

 The man-made forest can be found in Maria on the southeastern corner of Siquijor Island.
-From San Juan, it is approximately a 45-minute drive to reach this Siquijor tourist spot.
+From San Juan, it is approximately a 45-minute drive to the man-made forest.

 This enchanting stretch of road is around 2kms long and lined with beautiful mahogany trees between the towns of Minalulan and Liloan.